CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/00-GettingStarted-V2.md

    ![Start Your Azure Journey](../media/sc900-image(3).png)

-Now you're all set to explore the powerful world of technology.
+<br>Now you're all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.
 Enjoy your workshop!